shuup/shuup-guide/source/products.rst

 Attributes
 ----------

-Shop owners can define their own attributes for product types from the Attributes Admin.
+Shop owners can define their own attributes for `Product Types`_ from the Attributes Admin.

 1. Select the `Attributes` category from the Shoop Admin menu